Robbinsville High School (New Jersey): Ice hockey

-The boys ice hockey team won the Patriot Division and went to the Mercer County quarterfinals, NJSIAA Public B first round.
+The boys' ice hockey team won the Patriot Division and went to the Mercer County quarterfinals, NJSIAA Public B first round as well as winning the Mercer County Tournament two years in a row (2023 and 2024).

 Soccer

 The girls' soccer team won the Group I state title in 2008 (defeating Waldwick High School in the championship game) and 2009 (vs. Cresskill High School).
 The girls' soccer team made it to the 2006 state playoff tournament for Central Jersey Group I, defeating Middlesex High School 2–1 in the first round, before falling to Metuchen High School by 2–0 in the semifinals.

-The 2008 team won the Group I state title with a 3-0 win against Waldwick High School in the playoff finals.
+The 2008 team won the Group I state title with a 3–0 win against Waldwick High School in the playoff finals.

-The 2009 team finished the season with a record of 19-3-1 after defeating Cresskill by a score of 3-0 in the championship game, to become the first public school in two decades to win consecutive Group I titles.
+The 2009 team finished the season with a record of 19–3–1 after defeating Cresskill by a score of 3–0 in the championship game, to become the first public school in two decades to win consecutive Group I titles.

-The 2022 boys soccer team won the Group III state title, the program's first, by defeating West Morris Mendham High School in 4-2 in penalty kicks in the championship game, after ending regulation and overtime tied at 1-1.
+The 2022 boys soccer team won the Group III state title, the program's first, by defeating West Morris Mendham High School in 4–2 in penalty kicks in the championship game, after ending regulation and overtime tied at 1–1.

 Softball

-The softball team has won state championships in Group II in 2011 (against runner-up Pequannock Township High School in the tournament final), 2013 (vs. Hanover Park High School), 2017 (vs. Ramsey High School) and 2018 (vs. Ramsey).
+The softball team has won state championships in Group II in 2011 (against runner-up Pequannock Township High School in the tournament final), 2013 (vs. Hanover Park High School), 2017 and 2018 (vs. Ramsey High School both years) and 2021 (vs. Verona High School); the program's five state titles are tied for eighth-most in the state.

 The 2011 team won the Group II state championship with a 2–1 win against Pequannock Township High School in the final game of the tournament, capping off a season in which the team finished 24-0 and had won the Mercer County Tournament.

 In 2013, the softball team won the NJSIAA Group II softball championship for the second time in three years.
 That year, the softball team became "the first from Mercer [County] to reach three straight state finals and the third from the county to win two state titles."

 In 2017, the softball team won the Group II state championship, defeating previously unbeaten Ramsey High School by a score of 2–0 in the tournament final, to win the program's third state championship.
 The team advanced to the inaugural New Jersey State Interscholastic Athletic Association softball Tournament of Champions as the third seed, losing to sixth-seeded Group I champion Cedar Grove High School by a score of 2–1 in the first round.

-The 2018 team repeated as Group II champion, defeating Ramsey for the second straight year by a score of 6-2 in the finals at Kean University and went into the Tournament of Champions as the second seed, falling to Immaculate Conception High School of Lodi in the semifinals by a score of 12-2 to finish the season at 26-2.
+The 2018 team repeated as Group II champion, defeating Ramsey for the second straight year by a score of 6–2 in the finals at Kean University and went into the Tournament of Champions as the second seed, falling to Immaculate Conception High School of Lodi in the semifinals by a score of 12–2 to finish the season at 26–2.